mvextensions/mvbasiclinkar/README.md

 **Database type**: Type of the database (D3, jBase, mvBASE, QM, Universe, Unidata)

+**Use LinkarWS connection**: Checking this will connect through Linkar Web Services instead of Linkar REST API.

+**LinkarWS ApiResource**: Required if checking the option above.
+Set a valid Linkar Web Services ApiResource to allow connections.

-**Server**: URL of the Web Server of Linkar Suite where the Linkar REST API server is installed.
+**Server**: URL of the Web Server of Linkar Suite where the Linkar REST API or Linkar Web Services server is installed.

-**Port**: TCP Port of the Web Server of Linkar Suite where the Linkar REST API server is installed (usually 11201).
+**Port**: TCP Port of the Web Server of Linkar Suite where the Linkar REST API or Linkar Web Services server is installed (usually 11201).

 **SSL**: You must activate this if Linkar is using SSL.